synergetics-ai/synergetics-sdk/docs/modal.md

 nav_order: 12
 ---

-# Open typeform in modal window
+# Open webplayer in modal window

-You can embed typeform in a modal window.
+You can embed webplayer in a modal window.
 The modal window will be displayed over your website.
 It is ussually opened by user action such as clicking the button.

 There are multiple modal embeds available: